- Authority:

 Layoff means separation from employment for reasons of budget or due to the discontinuance, curtailment, modification, or reduction of a program.

-University Staff are members of the university workforce that contribute in a broad array of positions in support of the university’s mission and are not exempt (e.g. hourly1) from the overtime provisions of the Fair Labor Standards Act (FLSA).
+University Staff are members of the university workforce that contribute in a broad array of positions in support of the university’s mission and are not exempt (e.g., hourly *) from the overtime provisions of the Fair Labor Standards Act (“FLSA”).

-UWM encourages informal dispute resolution, which can include informal discussions, consultation with the Office of the Ombuds, the Employee Assistance Program, or others.
+UWM encourages informal dispute resolution, which can include informal discussions, consultation with the Office of Conflict Resolution (Ombuds Council), the Employee Assistance Program, or others.
 The grievance procedure should be viewed as one of several dispute resolution options.

 Discipline or dismissal of a University Staff member with an expectation of continued employment may be imposed only for just cause.

-The University Staff Grievance Committee will be provided with copies of letters of discipline issued to University Staff employees.
+The University Staff Grievance Committee will be provided with copies of letters of discipline and dismissal issued to University Staff employees.

-Grievances shall be submitted on a form provided by the employer.
+Grievances shall be submitted on a form provided by the employer (University Staff Employee Grievance Form).
 Only one subject matter may be covered in any one grievance.
-Each grievance shall describe the facts upon which the grievance is based and the relief sought by the employee.
+Each grievance shall describe the facts upon which the grievance is based, and the relief sought by the employee.

 The employee and the appropriate grievance step respondent may agree in writing to extend the time limits in any step of the grievance procedure.
 Parties are strongly encouraged to resolve situations prior to a grievance being filed, but upon filing, parties are encouraged to resolve grievances at early stages of grievance procedures.

-UWM is prohibited from retaliating against a grievant for filing a grievance or against a representative or witness who participates, or is scheduled to participate, in grievance proceedings.
+UWM is prohibited from retaliating against a grievant for filing a grievance or against support persons or witnesses who participate, or are scheduled to participate, in grievance proceedings.

 At any stage of the process, the employee may choose to submit a written statement in lieu of participating in a grievance hearing.
 The written statement will be considered in the same manner as an in-person hearing.

-Grievances shall be pursued in accordance with the following steps and time limits.
+Grievances shall be pursued in accordance with the following steps:

 - Dismissal appeals will begin at Step Two, as outlined below, and may proceed to Step Three.